-Military reserve and National Guard personnel who are mobilized to active military service within six months of attendance at Tennessee College of Applied Technology - Harriman and who plan to return to College, will have their tuition assessed as per TBR policy.
+Military reserve and National Guard personnel who are mobilized to active military service within six months of attendance at the Tennessee College of Applied Technology and who plan to return to the College, will have their tuition assessed as per TBR policy B-60.

-B-60.

-Readmission from Academic Suspension (All programs except Allied Health)
+Re-admission from Academic Suspension (All programs except Allied Health)

-The President, in coordination with the Student Services Coordinator, may consider for re-admission an applicant who has been suspended.
-Criteria that will be considered in assessing candidacy for re-admission are as follows:

-- 1. Assessment of the candidate's willingness to address those deficiencies that contributed to the prior suspension; and - 2.
-Assessment of the likelihood that the re-admitted student may succeed in pursuing his/her training objective.
+- A. The president may consider for readmission the applicant who has been suspended. - B. Criteria that the president will consider in assessing candidacy for readmission are as follows: - 1.
+Assessment of the candidate's willingness to address those deficiencies that contributed to the prior suspension, and - 2.
+Assessment of the likelihood that the readmitted student may succeed in pursuing their training objective.